shadow-robot/sr-config/sr_remote_warehouse/README.md

 ## Connection details
 Default access is read only, using the details stored in ```sr_remote_warehouse/launch/remote_warehouse.yaml```

-If you want write access for some reason (and we'll always be greatful for contributions :), please [contact us](mailto:software@shadowrobot.com).
+If you want write access for some reason (and we'll always be grateful for contributions :), please [contact us](mailto:software@shadowrobot.com).

 ## Accessing Poses